PetitCoinCoin/advent-of-sql/README.md

 Day 19: learnt about CROSS JOIN (and try to do some optimization after my first successful attempt)

-Day 20: learnt about string manipulation
+Day 20: learnt about string manipulation, POSITION